ChatGPTNextWeb/ChatGPT-Next-Web/docs/faq.en.md

 # OpenAI-related Questions
 ## How to register an OpenAI account?
 Go to chat.openai.com to register.
 You will need:
-- A good VPN (OpenAI supports native IP addresses of supported regions)
+- A good VPN (OpenAI only allows native IP addresses of supported regions)
 - A supported email (e.g., Gmail or a company/school email, not Outlook or QQ email)
 - A way to receive SMS verification (e.g., SMS-activate website)